 All visitors are expected to comport themselves in a manner consistent with an academic environment.
-Guests must identify themselves to Public Safety at the entry gate upon arrival.
+Guests must identify themselves to Public Safety at the lobby desk or parking lot entrance upon arrival.
 Public Safety will require a valid identification and the guests will be signed in.
 Guests will only be allowed in if they have official business.
 Guests are subject to the instruction of Public Safety personnel as well as Administrative staff.
 A guest attending an event will be asked to leave if they appear to be intoxicated or refuse to follow directives given by Public Safety or Administrative staff.
 Permission to enter onto the college property is revocable at any time.
 Persons not having a legitimate purpose to be on campus may be asked to leave by Public Safety personnel.
-Trespass warnings are posted at all common entrances.
 All vehicles parking on campus must display a valid parking permit.
 Vehicles without permits should stop at one of the entrance gates to be granted permission on campus.
 We ask for your cooperation in promoting a safe and secure college environment.
 If you see something unusual or someone acting suspiciously, please report it to Public Safety immediately.